 As a small business registered for GST, every time you send out an invoice you will charge an additional 10%.
 This is not your money, however; you are simply collecting it for the ATO and they will ask for it back (unfortunately).
 Depending on the scope of your business this can add up to thousands if not tens of thousands of dollars of money that you have in your pocket for up to months at a time.

 If you have your offset account on your home loan, that money can bide its time sitting against your borrowed money.
-This lowers your amount owing during the period in which you hold the money.
+This the amount on which home loan interest is charged during the period in which you hold the money.

 How to save on home loan interest by managing your BAS?

 With this in mind, any big business purchases you may be planning – such as a new work ute – are best done prior to June 30; this way it will bring down your taxable income in the following year and as a result, the amount on your quarterly BAS statements.
-That extra money can sit on your home loan for a year longer than possible if you were to buy that ute on July 1.
-Hence why #budgetfrenzy is a thing.
+That extra money can sit on your home loan for a year longer than if you were to buy that ute on July 1.

 What are your best offset home loan options?